cloudnativelabs/kube-router/docs/developing.md

   - Example: quay.io/IMG_NAMESPACE/kube-router
 - `NAME` goes onto the end of the Docker registry URL that will be used.
   - Example: quay.io/cloudnativelabs/NAME
-- `IMAGE_TAG` is used to override the tag of the Docker image being built.
+- `IMG_TAG` is used to override the tag of the Docker image being built.
 - `DEV_SUFFIX` is appended to Docker image names that are not for release.
 By default these images get a name ending with `-git` to signify that they are for testing purposes.